virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `nodeId`, `nodeGroup`, `nodeType` *[optional]* - parameters that determine containers for the action to be executed at.
 By default the `nodeGroup` value is equal to `sqldb`.
-- `databaseName` - the name of the database for a patch to be applied
+- `databaseName` - name of the database for a patch to be applied
-- `user` - the user name in the database, on behalf of which the application will be used
+- `user` - user name in the database, on behalf of which the application will be used
-- `password` - the password in the database, on behalf of which the application will be used
+- `password` - password in the database, on behalf of which the application will be used
 - `patch` - *SQL* query or link to such a query.
 It is used only for *SQL* databases.
 Here, the [placeholders](placeholders/) support is available.

 !!! note